 Imagine this: you’re on the deck of your Antarctica cruise charter in the company of fellow adventure travellers, admiring a pod of Minke whales as they surf behind the wake of your vessel.
 Everyone’s in awe; the only sound being the clicking of cameras.
 And then there’s you…chock full of fun facts about whales to share with your shipmates.

 Need a few more ‘fun facts’ to add to your repertoire?

-Facts about Antarctic Whales
+Fun Facts about Antarctic Whales

-Much like the Kardashians, female humpback whales love nothing more than to hang out together with their BFF, feeding together and developing close and personal friendships, something male whales just don’t do.
+Much like the Kardashians, female humpback whales love nothing more than to hang out together with their BFFs, feeding together and developing close and personal friendships, something male whales just don’t do.
 Sometimes, female whales will travel a long way just to meet up and hang out with their buddies, and when they do, they emit all sorts of squealing noises.

 Whales have been known to mimic human speech, with one notable case of a captive Beluga whale perfecting the art so much that he used to trick his diving-trainer into thinking someone was shouting for him to come up to the surface.
 Bazinga!
 Not a solitary case, there have been many such examples reported in recent years, including a Vancouver Aquarium whale who reportedly learned to pronounce its own name.
 With a Canadian accent, we presume.

 Everybody knows that blue whales are the largest animals to have ever existed on the planet, so no scoring of big WOW points with this fact.
-But not everyone knows that a blue whale’s tongue is roughly the size and weight of a full grown elephant, so impress them with that tidbit of info instead.
+But not everyone knows that a blue whale’s tongue is roughly the size and weight of a full-grown elephant, so impress them with that tidbit of info instead.

 Orcas have been known to kill sharks by head-butting them in the stomach from below, causing them to explode.
 A pack of orcas have actually been filmed hunting and killing a great white shark off of the South African coast—which would’ve been incredible to see!

 If you think your neighbour’s screeching toddler is the loudest creature on the planet, you’d be wrong.
-That award goes to the blue whale, who can emit sounds at 188 decibels, which is even louder than a jet engine.
+That award goes to the blue whale, who can emit sounds at 180 decibels, which is even louder than a jet engine.

 If you wanted to, you could fit three boxes of beer through the blowhole of a blue whale.
 Or drive three long-haul buses inside its mouth, or comfortably crawl on all fours through its arteries.
 But only if you wanted to.